-They say salmon are colour blind but I'm not convinced that is indeed a fact as they themselves change and adapt their own colours to suit either the sea or river life.
+I've heard people say salmon are colour blind but I'm not convinced that is indeed a fact as they themselves change and adapt their own colours to suit either the sea, river life & spawning cycle.
 I've also noticed a much higher interest in orange and red based salmon fly patterns through the Autumn months and especially with aggressive cock salmon that are similarly coloured.

 It's obviously always only the fly that you're using that catches the fish but it's always re-assuring to know you've got other fly pattern options available too especially if you know you've covered a salmon without even a nudge.
 In a situation like that I love to have a brief go with something completely different and often this 'polar opposite' salmon fly pattern switch will achieve the desired reaction from a fish.

 On the bigger Scottish rivers you'll not usually see a fish come to have a look at the fly so you're really only fishing in 'feel' mode.
 As a boy I used to spend much time up on the West Coast in granite based crystal clear highland spate rivers where you'd not only see every salmon in the pool but you'd also observe every flicker of their fins as the fly swung over their noses.
 You'd also usually always observe other salmon shadowing the fish you were playing which you're unlikely to be aware of on the bigger deeper Scottish rivers.